ASTRO logo

 Facts for Kids

-Andrew Wiles is a renowned British mathematician celebrated for proving Fermat's Last Theorem, a monumental achievement in the field of number theory.
+Sir Andrew John Wiles is a renowned English mathematician known for solving Fermat's Last Theorem and is a professor at the University of Oxford specializing in number theory.

 main image